Characters of Casualty: Will Noble

 Will Noble, played by Jack Nolan, made his first appearance in the 29th episode of series 33.
 He is a registrar in paediatric emergency medicine who originally joined the department as a locum, but later applied for a full-time consultant position.
 Will became friends with Ethan Hardy (George Rainsford) in university.
 Upon arrival, Will treats a teenage boy, Toby, who has sustained a cut.
 Will notices his blood doesn't clot, and it's later revealed that Toby has leukaemia.
 As a surprise for Toby, Will organises all of his school friends to come to the hospital so that his patient doesn't miss out on his prom.
 Toby later asks Will to assist him to die.
 Will clashes with Archie Hudson (Genesis Lynea) continuously.

 Connie offers Will another interview and decides to give him the offer of Consultant.

 Later, after losing Toby, Will takes up Connie's offer of the position as a consultant in Emergency Medicine.

 O

 Ngozi Okoye

 Ngozi Okoye, portrayed by Adesuwa Oni, made her first appearance in the thirty-eighth series, in an episode originally broadcast on 6 January 2024.
 Oni's casting was confirmed in December 2023.

+Ngozi's "devastating relapse" during her alcohol addiction storyline was nominated in the "Saddest Soap Moment" category at the 2025 Digital Spy Reader Awards.